Partner organisations working with a particular field.

 Quilliam is the world’s first counter-extremism think tank set up to address the unique challenges of citizenship, identity and belonging in a globalised world.
 Quilliam stands for religious freedom, equality, human rights and democracy.

-The Angelus Foundation's mission is to help society be better informed about the dangers of 'legal highs', to reduce the harm they cause to young people and their families, and to save lives.
+Mentor works with the Department for Education, providing national alcohol and drug education advice and support to schools.
+In October 2016, Mentor merged with the Angelus Foundation whose mission is to help society be better informed about the dangers of 'legal highs', to reduce the harm they cause to young people and their families, and to save lives.

 The Government Equalities Office (GEO) is responsible for equality strategy and legislation across government.
 They work to take action on the government’s commitment to remove barriers to equality and help to build a fairer society, leading on issues relating to women, sexual orientation and transgender equality.